catgirlanh/geode-mod-workflow-test/README.md

   - [x] Automatically update tags

 Most importantly:
+(low priority, as I'm not done polishing things up)
 - [ ] Make this portable, so it can be used with the Actions Marketplace
   - [ ] Also make configurable